Tips for resolving common Graphite CLI issues.

-gt feedback --with-debug-context <your-message-here>
+gt feedback

 gt dev cache --clear

-is a safe command that sometimes fixes inadvertent issues that we haven't caught before release.
-It doesn't change anygit
+is a safe command that sometimes fixes inadvertent issues that we haven’t caught before release.
+It doesn’t change any git

-gt branch untrack
+gt untrack

-We use git push --force-with-lease
+git push --force-with-lease

 .